daanvdh/JavaDataFlow/README.md

 	List<DataFlowNode> inputNodes = getA.getReturnNode().get().walkBackUntil(DataFlowNode::isInputParameter, dfg::owns);
 	System.out.println(inputNodes.get(0).getName());

 The above code will output the name "inputA".
+All code above is also given in an [example project](https://github.com/daanvdh/JavaDataFlowExample).

 ## Setup
 Add the dependency below to the pom of your project.